patrykpilek/beginners-master-cms-php/CMS/README.md

 - [x] registering users with the new function
 - [x] login users with the new function
 - [x] deleting via POST

+### Pretty URL's

+- [x] turning on the rewrite engine
+- [ ] rewriting index, contact and registration
+- [ ] rewriting post page and query string
+- [ ] rewriting category page and fixing links